-These containers are a great option; they create less waste and eliminate the polystryrene containers used by many food service operations.
+These containers are a great option; they create less waste and eliminate the polystyrene containers used by many food service operations.
 Campus cafes,

 student centers and food courts use PLA pastic and/or sugar cane base take out containers.
-Polystryrene cups have been eliminated from the Dunkin’ Donuts
+Polystyrene cups have been eliminated from the Dunkin’ Donuts

 and Freshens franchises on campus as well.